Interpretable Deep Learning Paradigm for Airborne Transient Electromagnetic Inversion

-The primary process of extracting geoelectric structural information from airborne transient electromagnetic (ATEM) data consists of data processing and inversion.
-Traditional methods struggle to handle complex field data with significant noise.
-Existing deep learning approaches treat denoising and inversion as separate processes, and independently trained denoising networks often fail to ensure the reliability of subsequent inversion.
-To address this issue, we established a unified and interpretable deep learning inversion paradigm based on disentangled representation learning.
-The network decouples noisy data into noise and signal factors, completing the entire data processing procedure using only the signal factor while incorporating physical information as guidance.
-This approach enhances the reliability and interpretability of the network’s results.
-The inversion results on real-world data demonstrate that our method can directly utilize noisy data to accurately reconstruct the subsurface electrical structure.
-Furthermore, it can effectively handle data influenced by significant environmental noise, which traditional methods struggle with, thereby achieving improved lateral structural resolution.
+The extraction of geoelectric structural information from airborne transient electromagnetic (ATEM) data primarily involves data processing and inversion.
+Conventional methods rely on empirical parameter selection, making it difficult to process complex field data with high noise levels.
+Additionally, inversion computations are time-consuming and often suffer from multiple local minima.
+Existing deep learning-based approaches separate the data processing steps, where independently trained denoising networks struggle to ensure the reliability of subsequent inversions.
+Moreover, end-to-end networks lack interpretability.
+To address these issues, a unified and interpretable deep learning inversion paradigm based on disentangled representation learning is proposed.
+The network explicitly decomposes noisy data into noise and signal factors, completing the entire data processing workflow based on the signal factors, which makes the network more reliable and interpretable.
+Furthermore, physical constraints are incorporated into the learning process to enhance the physical consistency and reliability of the inversion results.
+The inversion results on field data demonstrate that the method can directly use noisy data to accurately reconstruct the subsurface electrical structure, thereby establishing a unified, interpretable, and physically constrained inversion paradigm for ATEM data processing.